QianqianJin606/Interesting_Tool/README.md

-- The first tool helps to record the voice. it is available that there are other recording files. using tool: VOICE_TO_TEXT_v3_savetxt_juhao.html (output: Original_text.txt)
+- The first tool helps to record the voice. it is available that there are other recording files.
+- This system support two languages using, Chinese and English, here we show an example of using Chinese, but I will translate them in English. using tool: VOICE_TO_TEXT_v3_savetxt_juhao.html (output: Original_text.txt)
    ![VOICE TO TEXT HTML USER INTERFACE](./Recordingtool.jpg)